BambooFlower/Simple-Games/Code/JavaScript/Chess/README.md

 The Chess folder contains:

-- Simple Tree MiniMax: AI model based on the simple tree Mini-Max algorithm, Alpha-Beta pruning is used to improve performance
+- Search Tree MiniMax: AI model based on the simple tree Mini-Max algorithm, Alpha-Beta pruning is used to improve performance

 <br></br>